-- In addition to the fees noted in the charts above, students will be charged a \$50 application fee. - Students will be charged a fee of \$1,030 in their entering semester for supplies and uniforms.
-Students in the Culinary Science program will be charged a Uniform Fee of \$150 when they register for Culinary Chemistry. - A \$300 graduation fee will be charged for degree conferred after July 1, 2020.
+- In addition to the fees noted in the charts above, students will be charged a \$50 application fee. - Students will be charged a fee of \$1,080 in their entering semester for supplies and uniforms.

+Students in the Culinary Science program will be charged a Uniform Fee of \$150 when they register for Culinary Chemistry.

-- Students enrolled in the Asian Cuisine, Italian Cuisine, or Mediterranean Cuisine concentrations who are studying in Singapore, Italy, or Spain will be charged a \$2,850 International Concentration Fee.
-See International Studies Semester-Away Fee for Concentrations for details. - Students who take the Global Cuisines and Cultures course will be subject to an additional charge.
-See Global Cuisines and Cultures for details.
+- A \$300 graduation fee will be charged for all degrees conferred. - Students enrolled in the Asian Cuisine or Mediterranean Cuisine concentrations who are studying in Singapore or Spain will be charged a \$2,900 International Concentration Fee.
+See International Studies Semester-Away Fee for Concentrations for details.

-2020-2021 Tuition/Fee Schedule-Online Degree Programs (New York)
+2021-2022 Tuition/Fee Schedule-Online Degree Programs (New York)

-New York Campus Effective July 1, 2020 Tiew Tork Cumpus Effective sury 1, 2020
+New York Campus Effective July 1, 2021